KenSuenobu/objectified/README.md

 ## What is Objectified

-Objectified is a time-series dynamic schema object storage database that uses PostgreSQL to store its data.
+Objectified is a time-series object database that supports dynamic schemas.

 It uses REST services to programmatically provide CRUD services for data operations.